240 Headlight Relay Page |

 1986-93 240

-Later 240s got the 1307991 step relay too, but these cars beginning in 1986 were also fitted with a "MAIN" (in-dash) headlight relay.
-It's function is described below.
-Here's a look at the main headlight relay in the 240 center dash. ![]() This relay one is found next to and to the LEFT of the power door locking relays, which can be seen in the photo.
+Later 240s beginning in 1986 also got the 1307991 step relay, but these cars were also fitted with a new "MAIN" (in-dash) HEADLIGHT RELAY. ![]() Here's a look at the main headlight relay in the 240 center dash.
+This MAIN relay is found NEXT TO and to the LEFT of the POWER DOOR LOCK RELAYS, which can be seen in this photo above.
 This photo was taken with the entire dash removed.
-You should be able to get to it by removing the center air vents and pushing the inner plastic air duct out of the way or by removing the center dash console as shown in the below VIDEO.
-No, Volvo didn't make it very easy.
-240 Relay Locations PDF below (1993 diagram).
-Look for Relay 124. ![]()
+Removing the dash is not necessary to access these.
+You should be able to get to these relays by removing the center air vents and by pushing the inner plastic air duct out of the way.
+Or by removing the center dash console as shown in the below VIDEO.
+No, Volvo didn't make it very easy to access these.
+Here's a nice video showing how to locate and change this center dash main headlight relay: https://www.youtube.com/watch?v=G9wftGCBWXc 240 Relay Locations PDF below (1993 diagram).
+Look for Relay 124 Main Headlight Relay. ![]()

 |